datawire/ambassador-docs/docs/emissary/1.13/topics/install/upgrading.md

 ## Installed via YAML manifests?

 Finally, if you installed using YAML manifests, simply run the commands in the following section.
-To verify whether manifests were used to install Ambassador Edge Stack, run the following command to see if it returns resources:
+To verify whether manifests were used to install $productName$, run the following command to see if it returns resources:
 ```
 $ kubectl get deployment -n ambassador -l 'product=aes'
 NAME               READY   UP-TO-DATE   AVAILABLE   AGE